RGASP-consortium/alignment/README.md

 These scripts extract metrics relating to the coverage of genomic features by alignments, and produce plots of those metrics.

-Please see further documentation in markdown format (.md) under the doc directory.
+Please see further documentation under the doc directory.

 If using this software, please cite:
 Engstr&ouml;m et al. Systematic evaluation of spliced aligners for RNA-seq, _submitted_.